LGBTQ rights in Thailand: Homophobia, biphobia, transphobia and violence

 In 2009, a scheduled pride parade in Chiang Mai was violently protested by some members of the local community leading to its eventual cancellation.
-The incident would later be known as "Saturday the 21st" and is considered an important event in the history of violence against the LGBT community in Thailand.
-It is considered an important event in Thai LGBT history and was compared to the Stonewall Riots in the US.
-The date, 21 February, has been annually observed as the day against violence against LGBT in Thailand.
+The incident would later be known as "Saturday the 21st" and is considered an important event in the history of violence against the LGBTQ community in Thailand.
+It is considered an important event in Thai LGBTQ history and was compared to the Stonewall Riots in the US.
+The date, 21 February, has been annually observed as the day against violence against LGBTQ in Thailand.

 In 2016, Paisarn Likhitpreechakul, a board member of the Sogi Foundation, wrote an op-ed in the Bangkok Post warning of so-called corrective rape being widely used to "cure" lesbians of their sexual orientation, highlighting the case of a father in Loei who confessed to raping his 14-year-old daughter for four years to stop her from socialising with tomboys.
-Paisarn expressed further concern that such practices were being normalised in Thai society, and that the true number of such cases was far higher, as many murders of Thai LGBTs are categorised as crimes of passion, because the Thai legal system does not include the concept of "hate crimes".
-The United Nations Office of the High Commissioner for Human Rights identified murder, beatings, kidnappings, rape and sexual assault against LGBT people as examples of homophobic and transphobic violence and noted that violence against LGBT people "tends to be especially vicious compared to other bias-motivated crimes".
+Paisarn expressed further concern that such practices were being normalised in Thai society, and that the true number of such cases was far higher, as many murders of Thai LGBT people are categorised as crimes of passion, because the Thai legal system does not include the concept of hate crimes.
+The United Nations Office of the High Commissioner for Human Rights identified murder, beatings, kidnappings, rape and sexual assault against LGBTQ people as examples of homophobic and transphobic violence, and noted that violence against LGBTQ people "tends to be especially vicious compared to other bias-motivated crimes".

-A 2019 UNDP survey showed that 53% of LGBT respondents had faced verbal harassment, 16% have been sexually assaulted, and 42% have pretended to be straight in order to be accepted in various settings.
+A 2019 UNDP survey showed that 53% of LGBTQ respondents had faced verbal harassment, 16% have been sexually assaulted, and 42% have pretended to be straight in order to be accepted in various settings.
 47.5% of the respondents had experienced at least one form of discrimination from within their family.
-As a result of stigma and discrimination, 49% of the LGBT respondents said that they have contemplated suicide, and 17% that they had attempted to take their lives.
-Despite their high need for mental health services, LGBT respondents reported difficulty in finding access to such services, as well as discrimination in health care.
-Two LGBT community subgroups reported the highest levels of discrimination: trans women and bisexual men.
+As a result of stigma and discrimination, 49% of the LGBTQ respondents said that they have contemplated suicide, and 17% that they had attempted to take their lives.
+Despite their high need for mental health services, LGBTQ respondents reported difficulty in finding access to such services, as well as discrimination in health care.
+Two LGBTQ community subgroups reported the highest levels of discrimination: trans women and bisexual men.
 61% of trans women reported verbal abuse, 22% shared they had been sexually assaulted, 11% faced physical abuse, and 8% reported police harassment.
 Among bisexual men, 14% reported having lost friends because of their sexuality, and 9% have lost their homes because of it.

 The same report found that 32% of trans women surveyed faced discrimination in the workplace.
-The number was 10% for the LGBT community overall.
+The number was 10% for the LGBTQ community overall.